gschadegg/mini-job-board/README.md

 - View the optimal layout for the site depending on their device's screen size
 - Filter job listings based on the categories

+### The application

+With this application after completeing the challenge I started adding other features

+- Allow user to add job posting to the list
+- Form validation for select required fields
+- Displaying different types of notifications

 ### Built with

 - React